guilatrova/latrovacommits-articles/posts/2020/2020-07-26-python-inversion-control-principle/post.en-us.md

 > Languages that allow only single inheritance, where a class can only derive from one base class, do not have the diamond problem.
 The reason for this is that such languages have at most one implementation of any method at any level in the inheritance chain regardless of the repetition or placement of methods.
 Typically these languages allow classes to implement multiple protocols, called interfaces in Java.
 These protocols define methods but do not provide concrete implementations.
 This strategy has been used by ActionScript, C#, D, Java, Nemerle, Object Pascal, Objective-C, Smalltalk, Swift and PHP.[13]
 All these languages allow classes to implement multiple protocols.

 [_From Wikipedia._](https://en.wikipedia.org/wiki/Multiple_inheritance)

+Ok, but **how can I enforce a contract, then?** How can I guarantee that my implementation has all required methods and details?

+Well, that brings us to the next topic, which is:

+## 🦆 Python is dynamically typed